-The NSW Treasurer Dominic Perrottet and Minister for Customer Service Victor Dominello announced on 4 August 2020 that the scheduled five-year review into workers compensation would be brought forward.
+The NSW Treasurer Dominic Perrottet and Minister for Digital and Minister for Customer Service Victor Dominello announced on 4 August 2020 that the scheduled five-year review into workers compensation would be brought forward.

 - comprehensive organisational review of icare

 - the structure and sustainability of the nominal insurer’s and treasury managed fund workers’ compensation scheme

 - statutory review required by s32 of the State Insurance and Care Governance Act (SICG Act).

 The Independent Review report is now published:Independent Review Report (PDF 5.94MB)

 The report is divided into three parts, in line with the Terms of Reference: